 The scope of this Phase 1 BO includes the on-going O&M for all the ponds and the adjoining habitats that are within the programmatic SBSP Project area and attempts to capture all current and future actions that may occur as part of ISP and Phase 1 activities.
-Levees need to be maintained for flood protection and habitat protection purposes, water control structures require maintenance for proper operation, trails will need to be maintained, inlet and outlet channels through tidal marsh to these structures require periodic dredging, trash racks and fish screens need to be cleaned, islands created for nesting and roosting habitat will need to respond to emergency situations.
+Levees need to be maintained for flood protection and habitat protection purposes, water control structures require maintenance for proper operation, trails will need to be maintained, inlet and outlet channels through tidal marsh to these structures require periodic dredging, trash racks and fish screens need to be cleaned, islands created for nesting and roosting habitat will need periodic vegetation control and rebuilding with sediment, and the Service and CDFG will need to respond to emergency situations.
 Each of these activities will require access (by land and/or water), staging areas, and storage areas.